 I will tailor our sessions to who you are and what you need so that our time together encourages personal growth, healing, and positive changes that ripple out across your life.

 I started this practice to give each individual I work with the time, attention, and compassion they deserve.
 We don’t live in a healthy society and most of us aren’t taught how to take care of our mental health.
 For many people even admitting they might benefit from therapy can be a challenge and once they do there can be a lot of challenges to accessing therapy.
 I am building this practice to be an accessible, safe, and welcoming place.
 A place where people who have been overwhelmed by something and/or someone can get the help they need to unlearn some of the unhealthy ways they were taught to deal with things and learn healthier ways of meeting life’s little challenges and overwhelming experiences.
 I hope if you decide to work with me you’ll understand that while the therapy might be one on one, the work we do benefits us all.

-I am a Licensed Clinical Social Worker (LCSW) who has over seven years of experience working as a psychotherapist in a variety of settings with people from all walks of life here in New York, including people who identify as LGBTQIA.
+I am a Licensed Clinical Social Worker (LCSW) who has over eight years of experience working as a psychotherapist in a variety of settings with people from all walks of life here in New York, including people who identify as LGBTQIA.
 In addition to my private practice, I have worked as a psychotherapist at a non-profit alternative to incarceration program and a non-profit community health center specializing in treating people with HIV/AIDS.
 I graduated with a Master of Social Work degree from the Silberman School of Social Work at Hunter College.
 Since graduating my education has continued with a focus on trauma, anti-oppression work, and spirituality.